Investors wary on prospect of Macarthur bid war

 The source added there could still be room for Peabody and Arcelor to sweeten their offer if faced with a counterbid.

-Peabody, already one of Australia's larger coal miners, and ArcelorMittal launched a hostile A$4.7 billion (3 billion pound) bid for Macarthur Coal on August 1, after the Australian target's board said the approach undervalued the company and it was working on attracting a rival offer.
+Peabody, already one of Australia's larger coal miners, and ArcelorMittal launched a hostile A$4.7 billion ($5.2 billion) bid for Macarthur Coal on August 1, after the Australian target's board said the approach undervalued the company and it was working on attracting a rival offer.

-PCI -- or pulverised coal injection -- coal, which is crushed into a fine powder and injected into blast furnaces, is used as a replacement for coke in the production of pig iron.
+PCI -- or pulverized coal injection -- coal, which is crushed into a fine powder and injected into blast furnaces, is used as a replacement for coke in the production of pig iron.

 A bid for Macarthur would be a substantial bet on strong and steady demand in Asia, from China and India, as well as from other countries where steel growth is forecast strong.